n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 shaping model.
 However, if a font is encountered that supports only an older script tag, the shaping engine should deal with it gracefully.

+> Note: There are several other scripts derived from the Bhrami script
+> that are often treated separately and not bundled into the "Indic"
+> category by shaping engines.
+This is because these other scripts
+> evolved to have significantly distinct rules for syllable
+> construction, reordering, and shaping.
+>
+> The scripts include Buginese, Balinese, Javanese, Lao, Myanmar,
+> Thai, and Tibetan.

 ## Terminology ##